ApurvaBhargava/apurvabhargava.github.io/writeups/minigrid-latent-planning-disentangled.md

 ---
 layout: page
+title: "Latent-space Planning and Disentangled Control in MiniGrid"
-title: "This project involves first training a standard Predictive Latent Dynamics Model (PLDM) using BFS optimal + noisy trajectories from the MiniGrid DoorKey 5×5 environment and analyzing its learned latent dynamics.
+subtitle: "This project involves first training a standard Predictive Latent Dynamics Model (PLDM) using BFS optimal + noisy trajectories from the MiniGrid DoorKey 5×5 environment and analyzing its learned latent dynamics.
 Building on this baseline, I then introduces a disentangled PLDM variant to examine how separating latent factors influences representation quality and downstream planning performance."
 ---

 ## Problem Setting